ddeklerk28/bsd-fe-test/README.md

 >![alt](./media/centered.png)

 >### Task 6: Integration - Trend Details Screen (3 SP)
->- Create an api service layer function called `fetchTrend`, that will fetch the data of single trend.
+>- Create an api service layer function called `updateTrend`, that will update the data of single trend.
 See the API documentation for reference.
->- Use the new function to provide the second screen with data
+>- Use the new function rename one of the trends by clicking on its title

 ---